 Traditional (arr.
 Ellstein; choral arr.
 Jacobson, orch.
-Gelber): Candle Blessings — Cantor Morton Shames, Aram Demirjian; New England Conservatory Chorus and Orchestra, conducted by Tamara Brooks
+Gelber): Candle Blessings (Hebrew) – Cantor Morton Shames, Aram Demirjian, vocals; New England Conservatory Chorus and Orchestra/Tamara Brooks, conductor

 Chasia Segal: Latke Cooking Demonstration